ShaneraD/Shelter_site/README.md

-# IVY Animal Shelter - Inventory Manager (Using Tkinter)
+# IVY Animal Shelter - Inventory Manager

 A simple desktop app for an animal shelter to:
 - Log in with a username/password